Sunday, February 21, 2010

 The reading on self is significant within this song.It states, "Whatever I may be thinking of, I am always at the same time more

-myself, of my personal existence" (William 174).His decision was not one that was only thought of for his own
+or less aware of myself, of my personal existence" (William 174).His decision was not one that was only thought of for his own

 desires within his life but for the people within his life.